wictorwilen/Microsoft-teams-docs/teams/botsmessages.md

 ## Cards

-Microsoft Teams supports the following cards, which may have several properties and attachments.
-You can find information on how to use cards in the [.NET SDK](https://docs.botframework.com/en-us/csharp/builder/sdkreference/attachments.html#richcards) and [Node.js SDK](https://docs.botframework.com/en-us/node/builder/guides/examples/#demo-skype-calling) docs.
+Microsoft Teams supports rich cards, which can have several properties and attachments.

+Supported:
 * Hero card
 * Thumbnail card